lilianjerikamau/pizzapalace/README.md

 ## Known bugs

-mail chimp API is not functional at the moment
+No known bugs at the moment

 ## Demo

-Here is a working live demo : https://lilianjerikamau.github.io/akonnames/
+Here is a working live demo : https://lilianjerikamau.github.io/pizzapalace/

 ## Contact